sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 Once billing for unlicensed OneDrive accounts has been enabled, archived unlicensed OneDrive accounts which aren't deleted will begin to incur charges for both monthly storage and ad-hoc account reactivation.

 > [!NOTE]
 > Billing enablement refers to turning on the Unlicensed OneDrive accounts billing toggle, which can only be enabled once a general pay-as-you-go billing method has been set up.
+Billing starts when the billing enablement for unlicensed OneDrive accounts is activated, not when an account is reactivated.
+Reactivation requires billing enablement, and once it is activated, storage charges begin.

 :::image type="content" source="media/unlicensed-onedrive/0-unlicensed-accounts-enablement.png" alt-text="screenshot of billing enablement for unlicensed accounts." lightbox="media/unlicensed-onedrive/0-unlicensed-accounts-enablement.png":::